-This document has been prepared using the guidance and template provided by the Environment Agency (EA)1 (as updated 11th January 2021).
+This document has been prepared using the guidance and template provided by the Environment Agency (EA) (as updated 11th January 2021).

 This Fire Prevention Plan (FPP) was initially prepared for the Standard Rules (SR2021 No.13) Environmental Permit and is to be amended to support the variation application to amend the existing annual throughput to 15,000 tonnes per annum.
-The amendments to this FPP will be relatively minor, with a slight increase to the baled stockpile on site.
-Increased throughput shall primarily be catered for with more efficient processing of material, however maximum quantities of material stored on site at any one time will increase to 160 tonnes on site at any one time.
+Primarily, material will be processed more efficiently to allow the existing annual throughput to increase.
+Further to this an additional storage bay is proposed, a duplication of the existing bay.